radtek/EEOEditor/README.md

+### Last message
+This project is no longer maintained.
+I have lost motivation and don't care about EE at all.

-## EEOditor - Everybody Edits offline editor
+## EEOditor - Everybody Edits Offline Editor

 Welcome to the EEOditor GitHub page!
 Here we host sourcecode and latest version of EEOditor.